Mind's Eye of LLMs: Visualization-of-Thought Elicits Spatial Reasoning in Large Language Models: Analysis

 \subsection{How visualizations enhance final answers?}

-Ideally, \textbf{VoT} is supposed to generate an accurate visualization $v_i$ at each step, so that subsequent step $z_{i+1}$ could be sampled correctly.
+Ideally, \textbf{VoT} is supposed to generate an accurate visualization $v_i$ at each step, so that subsequent step $z_{i+1}$ could be determined correctly.
 This relies on the spatial visualization and spatial understanding capability of LLMs.
-To evaluate those capabilities of LLMs in these tasks, we extract the last visualization from each model output of the setting \textbf{GPT-4 VoT} in visual navigation and polyomino tiling task.
+To evaluate these capabilities of LLMs in these tasks, we extract the final visualization from each model output under the setting \textbf{GPT-4 VoT} in visual navigation and polyomino tiling task.
 Specifically, for visual navigation task, we extract the visualized map where LLM completed all navigation instructions.
 For polyomino tiling, we extract the rectangle filled with corresponding polyomino piece.
-The spatial visualization capability is measured by two criteria: (1) \textbf{Compliance}, indicating whether the manipulation of \textit{mental image} satisfies manipulation requirements (e.g., no overlapping, avoiding obstacles).
+The spatial visualization capability is measured by two criteria: (1) \textbf{Compliance}, indicating whether the manipulation of \textit{mental image} satisfies requirements such as avoiding overlap and navigating around obstacles.
 (2) \textbf{Accuracy}, indicating whether the \textit{mental image} aligns with the corresponding state.
-The spatial understanding capability is measured by the proportion of correct answers when the visualization is generated accurately at last reasoning step.
+The spatial understanding capability is measured by the proportion of correct answers when the corresponding visualization is generated accurately.

-As could be seen from table \ref{tab:capability_evaluation}, the suboptimal accuracy of state visualization suggests that significant enhancements to LLMs are required in the future. \textbf{Despite the gap between state visualization and verbal reasoning performance, LLM demonstrates promising capabilities in multi-hop visualization that adhere to spatial constraints.}.
-On the other hand, the accuracy of spatial understanding (above 65\%) is relatively high, ensuring LLM make a correct decision given accurate visualization of the internal state, which improves the groundedness and contributes to the significant performance gain.
+As could be seen from Table \ref{tab:capability_evaluation}, LLMs demonstrate promising potential in performing multi-hop visualization while adhering to spatial constraints, with compliance rates of approximately 51-52\%.
+However, the relatively low accuracy of state visualization (around 24\%-26\%) indicates a need for significant improvements in this area.
+Despite this limitation, \textbf{LLMs are able to make correct decisions in 65\%-77\% of the cases when accurate internal state visualizations are generated}, which enhances groundedness and contributes to notable performance gains.
+Several case studies are provided in Appendix \ref{sec:a5} for interested readers.